-Since 2009 Shark Stewards has hosted community events celebrating the return of adult white sharks to our National Marine Sanctuary after migrating thousands of miles across the central Pacific ocean.
+Since 2008 Shark Stewards has hosted community events celebrating the return of adult white sharks to our National Marine Sanctuary after migrating thousands of miles across the central Pacific ocean.
 We use the season of elevated risk of an encounter to raise awareness that the white sharks are here, and that people should be aware of increased risk and act in a safe and rational manner when recreating ir working in the ocean.
 It is a period of higher risk of an encounter between ocean-goers and large white sharks along the coast of California and Baja.
 It is also a time to learn more about the role of sharks in the ocean, threats to sharks globally, and how humans can live near sharks, reduce risk of an attack, and help us protect endangered sharks.

 What is Sharktober?

 You are a highly prominent figure in the shark and marine conservation world, how did you discover this passion?

 Like most surfers and divers, sharks always pique our interest.
 I’ve always loved sharks and sought them out on my dives to photograph and film but I didn’t begin to study them until I learned about how threatened many species are.
 Growing up off the coast of Southern California and later in Santa Barbara as a marine biology student, I frequently observed and dove with sharks.
 Later on I learned to film and photograph underwater and began to study behavior and populations in the South Pacific, and produced a documentary called Shark Stewards of the Reef.
 During an expedition in the South Pacific we documented sharks, their association with coral reef ecosystems, and the global overfishing of sharks, driven largely by the shark fin trade.
-Since then we have worked on several shark studies, helping tag and track and collect DNA from sharks in the South Pacific, in the Caribbean and off San Francisco.
+Since then we have worked on several shark studies, helping tag and track and collect data and DNA from sharks in the South Pacific, in the Caribbean and off San Francisco.
 Sharks are so elegant, and consummately adapted in their ecological niches.
 To see them in their natural environment is truly a gift from Nature.